David McGhee: Early years

 McGhee was born in Worthing.
 Starting out as a defender, he began his career in the youth system at Plymouth Argyle.
-He was not taken on as a scholar by first team manager Peter Shilton and dropped into Non-League football to sign for local South Western League club St Austell.
+He was not taken on as a scholar by first team manager Peter Shilton and dropped into non-League football to sign for local South Western League club St Austell.

 Brentford

 McGhee joined Second Division club Brentford on trial in 1993, after the club responded to a contact request from his father.
 He signed a professional contract with the Bees in April 1994 and received his maiden call into the first team squad for a Football League Trophy first round match versus Brighton & Hove Albion on 19 October that year.
 He remained on the bench for the 1–0 victory.
 McGhee's professional debut came on 21 January 1995, when he replaced Darren Annon during a 2–1 league win over Hull City.
-He was largely an unused substitute for the rest of the 1994–95 season and made seven appearances and scored one goal.
+He was largely an unused substitute during the rest of the 1994–95 season, finishing with seven appearances and scored one goal.

 McGhee established himself in the first team during the 1995–96 season, wearing five different shirt numbers and proving to be an able utility player.
 He made 45 appearances and scored six goals.

-McGhee's best season for Brentford came in 1996–97, making a career-high 53 appearances and scoring two goals in a season which the Bees led the league for much of the first two-thirds of the season, before finishing in fourth position and qualifying for the playoffs.
+McGhee's best season for Brentford came in 1996–97, when he made a season-high 53 appearances and scored two goals.
+The Bees led the Second Division for much of the first two-thirds of the season, before dropping to fourth position and qualifying for the playoffs.
 After beating Bristol City 4–2 on aggregate in the semi-finals, the Bees lost 1–0 to Crewe Alexandra at Wembley Stadium in the final.

 McGhee was again a regular pick during the 1997–98 season, making 33 appearances and scoring one goal in which Brentford's playoff hangover consigned them to relegation to the Third Division after a final-day defeat to Bristol Rovers.
 A succession of injuries saw McGhee miss the entire 1998–99 season, and he retired in January 1999.
 He made 138 appearances and scored 10 goals during his time at Griffin Park.

 Stevenage Borough

 McGhee came out of retirement to sign for Conference club Stevenage Borough in August 1999.
-He made two appearances before departing Broadhall Way.
+He made two appearances before departing Broadhall Way before the end of the first month of the season.